SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 ## Introduction

-Security Groups in IaaS (OpenStack) are sets of ip table rules, that are applied to ports which connect a VM to a network.
+Security Groups in IaaS (OpenStack) are sets of ip table rules, that are applied to ports which connect a virtual machine to a network.
 In contrast to other resources like flavors or volume types that are always publicly accessible, or images that can be both public and private, security groups are always bound to the project level.
 That creates some difficulties for a possible standard of Security Groups, which are discussed in this document.

 ## Terminology

 Security Group
-  A set of iptables rules that is applied to ports connecting a VM and a network.
+  A set of iptables rules that is applied to ports connecting a virtual machine and a network.

 Security Group Rule (abbr.
 Rule)
   This references a single rule within a security group.